-Deadline Dates for September 25, 2015 Deadline Dates for January 25, 2016 Deadline Dates for May 2016 ☐ Dissertation Prospectus due to Meredith Canode for departmental review January 25, 2015 May 25, 2015 November 20, 2015 ☐ Dissertation Prospectus Cover Sheet with signatures due in GRS (arrange for signatures with Meredith Canode) As soon as approved but no later than six months before dissertation defense As soon as approved but no later than six months before dissertation defense As soon as approved but no later than six months before dissertation defense ☐ Meet with Meredith Canode to review equirements for defense.
-Bring copy of cademic transcript About two months prior to Final Oral Exam About two months prior to Final Oral Exam About two months prior to Final Oral Exam ☐ Reserve room(s) for public seminar and lefense Once defense date is firm Once defense date is firm Once defense date is firm ☐ Arrange for any special service appointments if committee members are not 3U Faculty (see Meredith Canode) At least two months prior to Final Oral Exam At least two months prior to Final Oral Exam At least two months prior to Final Oral Exam ☐ Review academic transcript to resolve any grade issues and to review credit count.
-At least two months prior to Final Oral Exam At least two months prior to Final Oral Exam At least two months prior to Final Oral Exam ☐ First draft of dissertation (arrange with eaders) About two months prior to Final Oral Exam About two months prior to Final Oral Exam About two months prior to Final Oral Exam ☐ Intent to Graduate Form (completed inline) due in GRS May 29, 2015 September 30, 2015 September 30, 2015 ☐ Dissertation abstract (max.
-350 words) approved by department /program- due in RS Office for review and approval by Dean arrange for signatures with Meredith Canode) At least three weeks prior to Final Oral Exam At least three weeks prior to Final Oral Exam At least three weeks prior to Final Oral Exam ☐ Properly formatted draft of dissertation submitted as a .pdf to GRS Records Officer lwipf@bu.edu) for format review by GRS Submitted by e-mail at least three weeks prior to Final Oral Exam Submitted by e-mail at least three weeks prior to Final Oral Exam Submitted by e-mail at least three weeks prior to Final Oral Exam ☐ Schedule of Final Oral Examination due in 3RS with one copy of the approved abstract arrange for signatures with Meredith Canode) At least two weeks prior to Final Oral Exam but no later than July 15, 2015 At least two weeks prior to Final Oral Exam but no later than November 15, 2015 At least two weeks prior to Final Oral Exam but no later than March 15 2016 ☐ Dissertation to all committee members At least two weeks prior to Final Oral Exam At least two weeks prior to Final Oral Exam At least two weeks prior to Final Oral Exam ☐ Submit thesis program booklet to Meredith Canode At least one week prior to Final Oral Exam At least one week prior to Final Oral Exam At least one week prior to Final Oral Exam ☐ Last date to hold Final Oral Exam N.B.
-August 14, 2015 December 11, 2015 April 8, 2015 ☐ Last date for submission of Dissertation o ETD, Dissertation Processing Fee to GRS Office, and Contact Information form If you Do NOT WANT Dissertation to be publicly viewable, please select the EMBARGO option.
-August 21, 2015 December 18, 2015 April 15, 2015 ☐ Last date for submission to ETD and Dissertation Processing Fee to GRS Office for praduation in the next semester without egistering for that semester September 2, 2015 January 19, 2016 May 9, 2016
+Deadline Dates for: September 25, 2016 January 25, 2017 May 21, 2017 Dissertation Prospectus due to Graduate Program Specialist for departmental review January 25, 2016 May 25, 2016 November 21, 2016 Dissertation Prospectus Approval Form due to GRS As soon as approved but no later than six months before dissertation defense As soon as approved but no later than six months before dissertation defense As soon as approved but no later than six months before dissertation defense Intent to Graduate Form completed online May 31, 2016 September 30, 2016 January 30, 2017 Meet with Graduate Program Specialist to review requirements for defense and transcript to resolve any grade issues/credit count.
+About two months before dissertation defense About two months before dissertation defense About two months before dissertation defense Reserve room(s) for public seminar and defense Once defense date is confirmed Once defense date is confirmed Once defense date is confirmed Arrange for Special Service Appointments if committee members are not BU faculty At least two months before Final Oral Exam At least two months before Final Oral Exam At least two months before Final Oral Exam First draft of dissertation About two months before Final Oral Exam (arrange with readers) About two months before Final Oral Exam (arrange with readers) About two months before Final Oral Exam (arrange with readers) Schedule of Final Oral Examination with Abstract Approval due to GRS At least three weeks prior to Final Oral Exam.
+At least three weeks prior to Final Oral Exam.
+At least three weeks prior to Final Oral Exam.
+Properly formatted draft of dissertation submitted as a .pdf to grsrec@bu.edu At least three weeks prior to Final Oral Exam.
+At least three weeks prior to Final Oral Exam.
+At least three weeks prior to Final Oral Exam.
+Dissertation to all committee members At least two weeks prior to Final Oral Exam (arrange with committee) At least two weeks prior to Final Oral Exam (arrange with committee) At least two weeks prior to Final Oral Exam (arrange with committee) Submit thesis program booklet to Graduate Program Specialist At least one week before Final Oral Exam At least one week before Final Oral Exam At least one week before Final Oral Exam Last date to hold Final Oral Examination August 12, 2016 December 9, 2016 April 7, 2017 Last date for submission of Dissertation to ETD, Dissertation Processing Fee, Contact Information form, BU Doctoral Exit Survey, and Survey of Earned Doctorates August 19, 2016 December 16, 2016 April 14, 2017 Last date for submission to ETD and Dissertation Processing Fee for graduation in the next semester without registering for that semester September 6, 2016 January 19, 2017 May 15, 2017